miticv/miticv.github.io/docker.md

 ```
-sudo su                       # pain in the bottom. so make sure you are admin first
+sudo su                       # pain in the butt: so make sure you are admin first
 cd                            #
 service docker.io status      # check if it is install or running
-uname -a                      # check kernel version (min of 3.8, even better 3.10 it is number after Linux ubanutu1404-04 #.#.#)
+uname -a                      # check kernel version (min of 3.8, even better 3.10 it is number after Linux ubanutu1604-04 #.#.#)
 apt-get update                # sync packages from source
 apt-get install -y docker.io  # install docker
 service docker.io status      # check if it is install or running (now it should)